zeusta/Docs/extensions/Guide By Roles/Warehouse Manager/Magento 2.md

  ![](./image_Inventory%20Management/image273.png?raw=true)

-On the pop-up screen, scroll down then
+On the pop-up screen, scroll down then<br/>
 7. Click on **Print Picked Items** to print a picking slip

 #### Pack Items